Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Ankle clonous
 - Rectal tone

-## Disability Medical Assessment Gulf War General Medical Examination - Service in Southwest Asia Theater operations
+## Disability Medical Assessment for Persian Gulf War General Medical Examination - Service in Southwest Asia Theater operations

 - The general principals of performing a compensation and Pension exam are similar to above and are applicable here as well
 - **Pattern of Symptoms** : chronic headaches, cognitive difficulties, Widespread bodily pain, unexplained fatigue, chronic diarrhea, skin rashes, respirtory problems